“Stick to it,” said Peter; “everything has an end, and you get to it if you only keep on” — E. Nesbit in The Railway Children (1906)

-The theme for Cee’s Fun Foto Challenge this week is Close-up of Flowers.
+The theme for Cee’s Fun Foto Challenge (and for the Lens Artist Challenge) this week is One Single Flower.

 “One day you will wake up and there won’t be any more time to do the things you’ve always wanted to do.
 Do it now.”

 There’s far too much yellow star thistle growing along the American River bike trail.
 While the flowers may look pretty, these plants have some fearsome spikes — it’s definitely no fun getting these stuck into your socks!
 Sadly, it’s nearly impossible to completely eradicate such invasive species.
 And since the bumblebees apparently seem to love them, it’s probably a losing […]

 Google Photos likes to show me my past images, and these were shot during the final week of May 2016.

 Some details from our Sweetwater Trail hike yesterday.